sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This principle is leading to an oversimplified approach that doesn't take into account that, as a government department, ESDC is subject to multiple and fast-paced changes, whether at the [legal, political, organizational or technological levels](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2020-2021.html#h2.2-3.2), that impacts its ability to deliver on its mandate.
 Acquiring IT Solutions and Products can be accomplished using various methods and the acquisition is only a small part of the actual work required to be able to operate and maintain said technology.
-Adopting existing third-party solutions such as community-based open source software, or sometimes free software-as-a-service (SaaS), is an option often overlooked because of the belief that there is a lack of contractual support, warranties, indemnifications, etc.
+Adopting existing third-party solutions such as community-based open source software (OSS), or sometimes free software-as-a-service (SaaS), is an option often overlooked because of the belief that there is a lack of contractual support, warranties, indemnifications, etc.
 But those extra services are not part of the actual technology itself, they are services that the government representatives have become used to bundle as part of the rights to use the software via the contracting processes.
 These services can be acquired for community-based open source software as well, if required.
 But by conflating all these extra services and agreements together with the rights to use a software-based technology, the organization locks itself in long-term contractual obligations as well as with proprietary technologies and formats, making it very hard to course correct rapidly when required in the future.